Interactive Example

 Portion Marking Colors

 The colors used in the Tag components are the same as those in the Overall Banner Markings for easy recognition.
+These colors are NOT required by the government, but can assist with easier recognition of classification or control level.

 Examples